 Step 1: Sign up for an account

 Our documentation includes test credentials that allow you to connect to the Oxford Dictionaries API straight away, but for full, unrestricted access, you’ll need to sign up for one of our plans.
-A free plan is available which provides full access to our language data, with a generous 3,000 requests per month, 60 calls per minute, and contextual insight through LexiStats.
-It’s a great option for getting started with the API.
+A prototype account is available which provides limited access to our language data, with 1,000 requests per month, and a limited request rate.
+It’s a good option for establishing API usage.

-Once you’re up and running, be sure to check out the full selection of plans, which support a far greater number of requests and start at just £10 per month.
+Once you’re up and running, be sure to check out our Developer account, which has no usage cap and tiered discounts.
 Alternatively, you can contact us to find out about tailored plans for Enterprise and Research users.

 Step 2: Get Your API credentials